 On most jeans, the seams are overlocked and then pressed to one side, and a double row of topstitching keeps them flat.
 You want to get to the actual seam of the center back, so you'll need to remove the topstitching and press the seam flat, away from the garment.

-Now, match up your thread trace lines on either side of that seam — sort of like matching the two legs of a dart — and sew up the new center back seam.
+Match up your thread trace lines on either side of that seam — sort of like matching the two legs of a dart — and sew up the new center back seam.
 Cut the waistband at the center back.

 6. Check the Fit